Apple Store: Expansion

 An Apple Store located at the Carnegie Library in Washington, D.C., opened in 2019.

 Several publications and analysts predicted the failure of Apple Stores.
 However, the Apple retail program established its merits, bypassing the sales-per-square-foot measurement of competing nearby stores, and in 2004 reached $1 billion in annual sales, the fastest of any retailer in history.
 Sales continued to grow, reaching $1 billion a quarter by 2006.
 Then-CEO Steve Jobs said that "People haven't been willing to invest this much time and money or engineering in a store before", adding that "It's not important if the customer knows that.
 They just feel it.
 They feel something's a little different."
 In 2011, Apple Stores in the United States had an average revenue of $473,000 for each employee.
-According to research firm RetailSails, the Apple Store chain ranked first among U.S. retailers in terms of sales per unit area in 2011, almost doubling Tiffany, the second retailer on the list.
+According to research firm RetailSails, the Apple Store chain ranked first among US retailers in terms of sales per unit area in 2011, almost doubling Tiffany, the second retailer on the list.
 On a global level, all Apple Stores had a combined revenue of US$16 billion.
 Under the leadership of Ron Johnson, the former senior Vice President of Retail Operations, the Apple Stores have, according to an article in The New York Times, been responsible for "[turning] the boring computer sales floor into a sleek playroom filled with gadgets".
 The Apple Stores have also been credited with raising the company's brand equity, with Scott Galloway, Professor of Marketing at New York University Stern School of Business, stating that the Stores are the "temple to the brand which is this unbelievable experience called an Apple Store, and then you have this very mediocre experience called an AT&T or Verizon connect your phone experience for Samsung and the other Android players".

 Apple has since re-established ties with major big box retailers like Best Buy and Staples.
 Authorized Apple resellers have a dedicated store-within-a-store section, offering a distinctive Apple-style experience to showcase products.
 The relationship with Best Buy calls for the company to send Apple Solutions Consultants (ASCs) to train Best Buy employees to be familiar with Apple's product lineup.

 In an interview with Funke Mediengruppe in May 2021, Deirdre O'Brien commented, "Apple is sticking to its plan to open more stores around the globe in the future."